-The St. John's College Digital Archives provides online access to unique material from the archival and special collections at the Greenfield Library (Annapolis, MD) and Meem Library (Santa Fe, NM).
+The St. John's College Digital Archives provides online access to special collections at the Greenfield Library (Annapolis) and Meem Library (Santa Fe).

 Faith and John Gaw Meem Library

 Our friendly and knowledgeable staff is here to facilitate your studies in a variety of ways.
 We maintain a comfortable, quiet study space, provide access to program readings and online databases, and offer interlibrary loan services.
 Feel free to stop by the circulation desk to request a tour or brief orientation to our services.
 In addition to supporting the academic life of the college, we also offer other resources that nurture your interests beyond the classroom.
 These include an eclectic DVD collection and a range of print journals, as well as hands-on activities such as book repair and book-making.

 The book collection of some 65,000 volumes is especially rich in ancient and modern classics of literature, philosophy, science, and mathematics, both in the original language and in translation.